 Student, 19, reveals how she vomited blood when a SNEEZE caused her to snap the metal rod that straightened her 63° S-shaped spine

-This was accompanied by some really nasty pictures of her scar.
+This was accompanied by some really nasty pictures of her scar, the poor woman.
 Must have been a slow news day.

 No excuses: Five portions of fruit and veg can cost as little as 42p, reveals charity